Washington state family’s deadly cliff crash may have been intentional, police say

 - Troubling questions over Washington state family after deadly SUV plunge

 Authorities don’t know exactly when the wreck took place.
-A passing motorist discovered the vehicle on March 26, three days after social-service authorities in Washington opened an investigation apparently prompted by a neighbor’s complaint that the children were being deprived of food.
+A passing motorist discovered the vehicle on March 26, three days after social service authorities in Washington state opened an investigation apparently prompted by a neighbor’s complaint that the children were being deprived of food.
 Authorities believe at least one felony was committed but Van Patten declined to specify.

-Devonte drew national attention after the black youngster was photographed in tears, hugging a white police officer during a 2014 protest in Portland over the deadly police shooting of a black man in Ferguson, Missouri.
-Devonte was holding a “Free Hugs” sign.

-Two weeks ago, Bruce and Dana DeKalb, next-door neighbors of the Harts in Woodland, called state Child Protective Services because Devonte had been coming over to their house almost every day for a week, asking for food.

 “To the best of my knowledge, there was not a suicide note found at the residence,” said Baarts, who added that authorities have been interviewing friends and family members of the Harts.